What is a Homebuyers Survey Report?

 • Fireplaces, chimneys and flues

-What are the home buyer survey ratings?
+What are the homebuyer survey ratings?

-Green – No repair is currently needed.
+Condition Rating 1 – no repair is currently needed.

 What to do if your survey uncovers problems?

-Be prepared, it’s inevitable that your survey of the residential property will highlight some issues.
+Be prepared.
+Your survey will inevitably highlight some issues.
 If you have concerns about the condition of the property, then make sure you mention these to your surveyor before they carry out the inspection.
+The most common things to assess for good condition are electrics, roofing, central heating, damp and structural problems.

 How much does a homebuyers survey cost?

-The cost of your survey will depend on the location, type and size of the property.
-Surveyors are free to set their prices, so be sure to get a few different quotes.
+The cost of your homebuyer survey will depend on the property’s location, type and size.
+Surveyors are free to set their prices, so get a few different quotes.
+The average cost of a Homebuyers Survey is £500 but could be as much as £1,000 for larger properties.

-How long does a homebuyers survey take?
+How long does a homebuyer survey take?

 What are the other types of house survey?

-New Build Snagging Survey
+New-Build Snagging Survey

 Mortgage Valuation Survey